Jon Mitchell, writer and musician

 After Atlanta and Providence, I lived in Portland, Oregon and the San Francisco Bay Area.
 Now I live in Los Angeles, California.
 I’ve been trudging down a spiritual path taking many detours, and lately I think I’m getting somewhere.

-I work for Burning Man as managing editor, and it’s my dream job.
+I work for Burning Man on the comm team, and it’s my dream job.
 I also have a consulting agency, Ablaze Interactions, where I provide writing, editing, and content strategy support for clients.
 In the past, I’ve worked at ReadWrite, Neighborhood Notes, and NewsTrust.

 I’ve also published a few personal projects.
 After I left ReadWrite, I built a publication called The Daily Portal with the help of some friends.
 I published the first issue on May 7, 2013.
 It ran for 12 issues, and there may be more someday.